What is Panguni Uthiram Festival?

 Frequently Asked Questions

-Panguni Utharam festival is celebrated to highlight the beauty of marital happiness and bliss, the incarnations and birth of Lord Murugan and Lord Ayyappa, and the messages behind the rituals of this festival highlight the role of dieties in the lives of the devotees.
+Panguni Utharam festival is celebrated to highlight the importance of marriage, the incarnations and birth of Lord Murugan and Lord Ayyappa, and the role of dieties in the lives of the devotees.

-The festival of Panguni Uthiram is celebrated for Lord Shiva, Lord Rama, Lord Murugan, and Lord Ayyappa.
-These dieties are highly worshipped on this day and are given the highest regard.
-In addition, devotees flock to different temples to receive blessings from these Gods.
+The festival of Panguni Utharam is celebrated for Lord Shiva, Lord Rama, Lord Murugan, and Lord Ayyappa.
+Devotees flock to different temples to receive blessings from these Gods and sing mantras in their praise.

-It is believed that getting married on Panguni Uthiram is highly auspicious, and one can receive much happiness from unions formed on this day.
-Devotees also believe that couples who marry on this day get unbound blessings from Lord Shiva and Goddess Parvati.
+Getting married on Panguni Utharam is highly auspicious, and one receives great happiness from unions formed on this day.
+Devotees also believe that couples who marry on this day get endless blessings from Lord Shiva and Goddess Parvati.

-Panguni Uthiram is celebrated in the southern states of India, such as Kerala, Tamil Nadu, Karnataka, and Andhra Pradesh.
-However, this festival holds the most importance in Tamil Nadu.
+Panguni Utharam is celebrated in the southern states of India, such as Kerala, Tamil Nadu, Karnataka, and Andhra Pradesh.
+However, this festival is highly popular in Tamil Nadu.

 Karishma tanna image